Lorti/manu.ninja/_posts/2016-08-17-inline-svg-how-i-learned-to-stop-worrying-and-love-gzip.md

 You should of course test this for your project and if it also applies to you.
 Different prerequisites lead to different results.

+Benfits of this approach:

+*

+Don't overthink it
 stop worrying

 can be compared to Hugo Giraudel's [conclusion](https://www.sitepoint.com/avoid-sass-extend/) about `@include` versus `@extend` in Sass